When was the last time your remote meeting ran without a hiccup? If you can’t remember then this blog post is for you.

 Get the Right Tools

 Running effective team meetings begins with choosing the right tools.
 Most meetings suffer from connection issues, no real time collaboration and feedback.
 Use a combination of tools, where each tool performs a certain function.
 For example, use Skype to connect, Confluence for team document collaboration or MeetNotes for meeting notes and tasks and chat or poll to gather feedback.
 You can also use Google Docs and Hangouts.
 Find the combination that works for your team, put it to the test and refine the combination if needed.
+If you want to run a productive teleconference, Greg Digneo from Time Doctor offers actionable advice in his blog 10 Smart Tips for Running a Productive Teleconference.

 Understand the Drawbacks of Remote Team Meetings